BHoM/Robot_Toolkit/README.md

 ## Contribute ##

 RobotToolkit is a BuroHappold open-source project and would be nothing without its community.
-You can submit your own code to the Dynamo project via a Github [pull request](https://help.github.com/articles/using-pull-requests).
+You can submit your own code to the RobotToolkit project via a Github [pull request](https://help.github.com/articles/using-pull-requests).

 ## Releases ##
 ###0.0.1 ###